josephgodwinkimani/simple-ubuntu-server/README.md

-# Ubuntu Server setup
+# Ubuntu/Debian Server setup

-How to setup an Ubuntu server with the following features:
+How to setup an Ubuntu/Debian server with the following features:

 - BindDNS Management
 - MariaDB relational database